kanisterio/kanister/README.md

 ## Quick Start

-The following commands will install Kanister, Kanister-enabled MySQL and backup to an S3 bucket.
+The following commands will install Kanister, Kanister-enabled MySQL and backup to an AWS S3 bucket.

 ```bash
 # Install the Kanister Controller